Gerrit W. Gong: Early life and education

-Education and career

 Gong graduated from Cubberley High School in Palo Alto, California, in 1971.
 He served as an LDS Church missionary in Taiwan.
-He graduated from BYU in 1977 with a Bachelor of Arts.
-Gong then studied international relations at Oxford University as a Rhodes Scholar, receiving a master's degree in 1979 and a D.Phil. in 1980.
+He graduated from BYU in 1977 with a Bachelor of Arts, summa cum laude.
+He received a Rhodes Scholarship, which he used to study international relations at the University of Oxford, receiving a master's degree in 1979 and a D.Phil. in 1980.

 In 1985, Gong became a special assistant to the U.S. secretary of state.
 Gong was a professor at various times at Georgetown University and Johns Hopkins University.
 He later served as a special assistant in the United States State Department, as well as special assistant to the ambassador at the United States Embassy in Beijing, China.
 He also held the Freeman Chair in China studies and was later the Asia Director of the Center for Strategic and International Studies.
 He joined this latter institution in 1989.
 From at least 2002, Gong served as special assistant to the president of BYU for planning and assessment.

 Even before joining the administration at BYU, Gong was involved in educational policy issues.
 He served as a member of the United States Department of Education's National Advisory Committee on Institutional Quality and Integrity and participated in multiple national education summits.